jacob-haimes/kairos.fm/content/posts/blogposts/open-source-ai-is-a-lie/index.md

     <figcaption style="font-size:small">Image by <a href="https://alanwarburton.co.uk/" target="_blank" rel="noreferrer noopener">Alan Warburton</a> / © BBC / <a href="https://www.betterimagesofai.org" target="_blank" rel="noreferrer noopener">Better Images of AI</a> / Plant / <a href="https://creativecommons.org/licenses/by/4.0/" target="_blank" rel="noreferrer noopener">Licenced by CC-BY 4.0</a></figcaption>
 </figure>

-<i>NOTE: This post was updated to include two additional models which meet the criteria for being considered Open Source AI.</i>
+<i>NOTE: This post was updated within a week of initial posting to include two additional models which meet the criteria for being considered Open Source AI.
+This post was modified on 2024-12-21 to correct the publish date of “Opening Up ChatGPT” by Liesenfeld  et al.</i>

 ## Brief: What is Open Source